Revisiting Performance Claims for Chest X-Ray Models Using Clinical Context: Discussion

 \paragraph{Limitations}

 In this study, we restrict ourselves to MIMIC-CXR and MIMIC-IV, leveraging the unique longitudinal nature of the combined dataset, including the linkage of CXR images and prior discharge summaries.
-However, as a result, our results may not generalize to other datasets from other institutions.
-A methodological limitation in our experiments is that we used only a single LLM (Mistral) to obtain a summarized representation of all of the prior clinical notes.
-It's possible that other language models may display even stronger predictive power on labels via medical context, but we opted not to pursue this as our current approach was sufficient and the lower bound it provides on performance is still reasonably high.
+However, as a result, the generalization of our results to other clinical datasets from other institutions in not guaranteed.

 We were also restricted to individuals with prior discharge summaries, which may not represent the general population (e.g., our analysis does not cover new patients who present without any prior context).

+Our methodology establishes a robust statistical relationship between text-derived pre-test probabilities and vision model performance, but it does not empirically map these probabilities to specific visual artifacts within the image.
+Future work utilizing fine-grained multimodal interpretability techniques or bounding-box annotations is required to explicitly link a patient's textual clinical context to the specific visual features driving a model's prediction.

+Finally, we choose to only use textual discharge summaries to represent our prior clinical context.
+However, many CXR datasets such as MIMIC-IV contain modalities other than text, such as time-series data with ICU lab results.
+Expanding the scope to modalities other than text may yield more complex, realistic contextual ``stories'' beyond what is captured in the discharge texts.

 {A.\arabic{figure}} {A.\arabic{table}}